2025 United States strikes on Iranian nuclear sites: Legality concerns

 According to a CNN poll conducted by SSRS after the strikes, a majority of Americans — 65% — believed Trump should seek congressional authorization for any further military action, while 21% said he should not.

 On June 27, the U.S. Senate voted to reject a war powers resolution introduced by Kaine days prior to the strikes and subsequent ceasefire.
-The measure, which sought to force the president to receive congressional authorization before entering the Iran-Israel war, failed in a 47–53 vote.
+The measure, which sought to force the president to receive congressional authorization before entering the Twelve-Day War, failed in a 47–53 vote.
 Republican Senator Rand Paul joined most Democrats in voting for the measure, while Democrat John Fetterman joined most Republicans in rejecting the measure.
 Paul voiced continued concerns that although the strikes may have been a tactical success, the operation may ultimately be a strategic failure.
 In the House of Representatives, Thomas Massie and other Republicans reportedly appeared to no longer want to force a vote on a resolution as long as the ceasefire held.
 House Speaker Johnson said the efforts were now a "moot point" due to the ceasefire and that "it has zero chance of passing anyway."